|Riding Style||All Mountain Freestyle|

 Powder: Not bad for a Twin.
-The board wants to stay up in powder but a twin with a centered stance isn’t going to shine unless you are use to riding centered in pow.
-In lighter fluffier snow the Buckwild will do just fine but if you are contending with thicker deep powder like you see along the west coast mountains of the US then its going to take some work.
+The board wants to stay up in powder but a twin with a centered stance isn’t going to shine unless you are used to riding centered in pow.
+In lighter fluffier snow the Buckwild will do just fine but if you are contending with thicker deep powder as you see along the west coast mountains of the US then it is going to take some work.

 Speed: It’s super damp which some love and some hate.
 Super damp means you can take this out in almost any condition and not receive chatter even at higher speeds.
 The problem with super damp for some is it takes the feel and liveliness that some prefer over super damp.

 Uneven Terrain: The Buckwild has an ultra damp feel so it’s the ability to handle crappy uneven snow is really good.
 Some complain that this board is almost numb underfoot.
 Some love this feeling because it’s great for handling speed when conditions aren’t their best.
 It’s also great for negotiating bumpy snow at slower speeds.

 Weight- Kind of an in-betweener that doesn’t scream out either way.
 It looks well built and sturdy though.